Starting and leaving a job

 - join a union, and

-- decide which particular union you should join (out of those unions that cover the type of work you do), and
+- decide which union you should join (out of those unions that cover the type of work you do), and

 - not join a union, or resign from a union.